kimoVoid/TPCarpet/README.md

 - `/ping` - Command for see the ping of the player.
 - `/cs` - Command for alternate between spectator and survival mode, saving the original survival position of the player.
 - `/player xx rejoin` - Extension of /player command from carpet.
 Rejoin a player in the latest position they have been.
+- `/log memory` Extension of /log command from carpet.
+Add a logger of the memory server.

 # Rules